bookofproofs/bookofproofs.github.io/_sources/history/19th-century/terradas.md

 9. Applied the theory of differential equations and Betti’s theory of functions to a new class of problems.
 10. Was the first to study the number of solutions to differential equations.

 Born 15 September 1883, Barcelona, Spain.
-Died 9 May1950, Madrid, Spain.
+Died 9 May 1950, Madrid, Spain.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Terradas/)